VirusTotal/yara/docs/writingmodules.rst

 -------------------------

-The ``module_load`` function is where you assign values to the variables declared in the declarations section, once you've parsed or analized the scanned data and/or any additional module's data.
+The ``module_load`` function is where you assign values to the variables declared in the declarations section, once you've parsed or analyzed the scanned data and/or any additional module's data.
 This is done by using the ``set_integer`` and ``set_string`` functions: